 Specifications

-What secures it best: Frame (and potentially wheels) to a solid anchor
+What secures it best: Frame to substantial fixed object with more reach than a D-lock

 ABUS Combiflex StopOver 65